rogercerpa/BootCamp-HW/README.md

 Description:

-Dive in and learn the creative world of Roger Cerpa.
-On his portfolio website, you will find
+The site tells the story of Roger.
+It includes all his projects from start to finish on this Coding Bootcamp.